JonnyCBB/ECACOMSIG-ComputingSchool2015/Tutorial.md

 ###Plotting Arrays
 Sometimes we don't get to work with functions and we have arrays of values to work with.
 Gadfly allows us to plot arrays too.
 Let's plot the Bessel function of the first kind of order zero between 0 and 10 (this comes up when we deal with conditional probability distributions of Structure Factors amplitudes, namely the Rice distribution).
-And yes the Bessel functions are all included in the standard liibrary.
+And yes the Bessel functions are all included in the standard library.
 ```julia
 xData = linspace(0,10,100) #create 100 linearly spaced points between 0 and 10
 yData = besselj0(xData)